 Social Projects directly aim to address or mitigate a specific social issue and/or seek to achieve positive social outcomes especially but not exclusively for a target population(s).
 A social issue threatens, hinders, or damages the well-being of society or a specific target population.
-For the avoidance of doubt, it is acknowledged that the definition of target population can vary depending on local contexts and that, in some cases, such target population(s) may also be served by addressing the general public.
+For the avoidance of doubt, issuers should identify the relevant target population(s) of the Social Projects, however, it is acknowledged that the definition of target population can vary depending on local contexts and that, in some cases, such target population(s) may also be served by addressing the general public.
 Please see below illustrative examples of Social Project categories.

 The following list of project categories, while indicative, captures the most commonly used types of projects supported, or expected to be supported, by the Social Bond market.
-Social Projects include assets, investment and other related and supporting expenditures, such as research and development that may relate to more than one category.
+Social Projects include assets, investment and activities, as well as other related and supporting expenditures, such as research and development that may relate to more than one category.